 Skip to Content

-Every controller method created with withValidationLibrary function, that works behind the scenes of all validation libraries, can be used outside of HTTP request context as a regular function.
-It provides fn method that can be used to call the method directly, simulating signature of an RPC module method.
+Every controller method created with the withValidationLibrary function (used under the hood by all validation libraries) can be used outside an HTTP request context as a regular function.
+It exposes an fn method that calls the handler directly, simulating the signature of an RPC method.

 Let’s say you have the following controller class: